seed-labs/seed-emulator/docs/developer_manual/11-traffic-service.md

 - We also implement a few simple utility functions to get a local IPv4 address from a given physical node on the Emulator, and to verify that a given string represents a valid IPv4 address.

+  ## Traffic Generator

+The `TrafficGenerator` class is the base class for all traffic generators.
+The `TrafficGenerator` class provides the following methods:

+1. `__init__`: Initializes the traffic generator with the specified parameters.
+The `name` parameter specifies the virtual node name for the traffic service application.
+It is used to configure the custom domain name for the underlying host.
+The `log_file` parameter specifies the log file where the traffic generation logs will be stored .The `protocol` parameter specifies the protocol to be used for traffic generation.
+The `duration` parameter specifies the duration of the traffic generation process.
+The `rate` parameter specifies the rate of the traffic generation process.
+The `extra_options` parameter specifies the extra options to be used for the traffic generation process.
+The `extra_options` parameter value depends on the type of traffic generator being used.
+2. `addReceivers`: Adds receivers to the traffic generator.
+We can specify the list of receiver hosts for the traffic generator using the `hosts` parameter.
+3. `install`: Installs the traffic generator application on the host.
+It creates `/root/traffic-targets` file on the host to store the list of receiver hosts.
+4. `start`: Starts the traffic generation process on the host.

+## Traffic Receiver

+The `TrafficReceiver` class is the base class for all traffic receivers.
+The `TrafficReceiver` class provides the following methods:

+1. `install`: Installs the traffic receiver application on the host and configures a custom domain name for it, matching the name of the traffic receiver itself.